 What is Athena SWAN?

-The Athena SWAN Charter was developed in conjunction with the Equality Challenge Unit (ECU) to advance the representation of women in STEMM disciplines in higher education and research.
-The Charter was launched in June 2005, it recognises and celebrates good employment practice in the recruitment, retention and promotion of women in STEM.
-As of May 2015, the Charter extended beyond STEMM to cover arts, humanities, and social sciences.
-CEDAR is part of the Faculty of Social Sciences.
-Institutions and Departments are encouraged to apply for an award.
-Submissions are made in November and April, and awards are given for 3 years.
+The Athena SWAN Charter was originally developed in conjunction with the Equality Challenge Unit (ECU) to advance the representation of women in STEMM disciplines in higher education and research.
+Launched in June 2005, it recognised and celebrated good employment practice in the recruitment, retention and promotion of women in STEM.
+In May 2015, the Charter was expanded to include all academic disciplines, to include professional and support staff, to direct attention on equality more broadly, the intersection of gender and ethnicity, and the experience of trans-staff and students.

-CEDAR was awarded an Athena SWAN Bronze Award following its submission in April 2016.
-Bronze awards recognise that an institution/department has a solid foundation for eliminating gender bias and for developing an inclusive culture, which values all staff.
+CEDAR was awarded an Athena SWAN Bronze Award following its submission in April 2016, confirming that CEDAR has a solid foundation for eliminating gender bias and for developing an inclusive culture, which values all staff.
+A second submission In November 2020 resulted in Bronze Renewal for a further 5 years, demonstrating progress against our previously identified priorities.

 Details about the Charter are described on the University’s Athena SWAN page.